muses-code-js/express-workshop-2/_steps/step08.md

 Ok we've got our form data.
 The next thing we need to do is construct the object that will hold that data.
 This is the object that we will be adding to our saved data and that we will be sending back as the response.

-The frontend expects the `/create-post` endpoint to send back the object that we will be adding to our `posts.json` file.
+The client expects the `/create-post` endpoint to send back the object that we will be adding to our `posts.json` file.

 ## Making a new post object

 Our blog post objects have two fields: `timestamp` and `content`.

 **timestamp** is a number that tells us the exact time that the post was made.
-It's actually the number of milliseconds since 1 January 1970 (UTC).
+It's actually a number instead of anything you will recognise as a date - the number of milliseconds since 1 January 1970 (UTC).
 We can get this value using the function `Date.now()`.

 **content** is the post that was sent.
 We get that from `request.fields.blogpost`.